serenaqchen/endangered-animal-app/README.md

-# Example Project With PostgreSQL, Express, and React

-End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
+# Endangered Species Sighting Application

+This application serves as a database for scientists to keep track and record sightings of each individual animals for their research.
+It contains a database of endangered animals, each individual animal, and their sightiings(all stored in PostgreSQL database).
 The project has a very simple interface that fetches data from a single table in the database, and allows you to add rows to that table.

 [See the app in action][live].